raydenlim/tp/docs/DeveloperGuide.md

 1. User requests to list persons
 2. FAKEJARVIS shows a list of persons
 3. User requests to grade an assignment for a specific person in the list
-4. FAKEJARVIS grades the assignment for that person
+4. FAKEJARVIS assigns given grade to the student

     Use case ends.